ngx-archive/nginx-extras-docs/docs/modules/nchan.md

   legacy name: push_message_timeout
   > Publisher configuration setting the length of time a message may be queued before it is considered expired.
 If you do not want messages to expire, set this to 0.
 Note that messages always expire from oldest to newest, so an older message may prevent a newer one with a shorter timeout from expiring.
 An Nginx variable can also be used to set the timeout dynamically.

+- **nchan_redis_cluster_check_interval**
+  arguments: 1
+  default: `5s`
+  context: http, server, upstream, location
+  > Send a CLUSTER INFO command to each connected Redis node to see if the cluster config epoch has changed.
+Sent only when in Cluster mode and if any other command that may result in a MOVE error has not been sent in the configured time.

 - **nchan_redis_connect_timeout**
   arguments: 1
   default: `600ms`
   context: upstream
   > Redis server connection timeout.

+- **nchan_redis_discovered_ip_range_blacklist** `<CIDR range>`
+  arguments: 1 - 7
+  context: upstream
+  > do not attempt to connect to **autodiscovered** nodes with IPs in the specified ranges.
+Useful for blacklisting private network ranges for clusters and Redis slaves.
+NOTE that this blacklist applies only to autodiscovered nodes, and not ones specified in the upstream block

 - **nchan_redis_idle_channel_cache_timeout** `<time>`
   arguments: 1